 Section 304-47.
-STATEMENT OF POLICY.
+FOOD WASTE HIERARCHY.

 The following hierarchy represents Ulster County's policy for prioritizing the reduction, reuse and recycling of food scraps.
-The hierarchy shall be used in the County's education and outreach programs, and all food scraps generators are encouraged to manage food scraps accordingly.
+The hierarchy shall be a basis for the County's education and outreach programs, and all food scraps generators are encouraged to manage food scraps accordingly.
 Regulated large food scraps generators shall be required to implement the reuse and recycling tiers of the hierarchy, pursuant to the procedures specified in Sections 304-50 and 304-51.